dimagi/commcare-hq/corehq/apps/linked_domain/README.md

 # Linked Applications

-Linked applications predate linked domains and can be used independently of linked domains.
+Linked applications predate linked domains.
+Now that linked domains exist, when you link an app, the linked domain record is automatically created.

 ## Pulling changes from master
 A linked app can be pulled if its master app has a higher released version than the current version of the linked app.
 Pulling a linked app is similar but not identical to copying an app.